Qumulo/docs/configuring-prometheus-grafana-metrics-api.md

 ```

 ## Installing and Configuring Grafana
-Follow the Prometheus documentation for integrating with Grafana found [here](https://prometheus.io/docs/visualization/grafana/) in order to get Grafana up and running with Prometheus.
-Follow the Grafana documentation for integrating alerts with notification systems found [here](https://grafana.com/docs/grafana/latest/alerting/old-alerting/notifications/) in order to receive notifications when alerts are triggered.
+For information about integrating Prometheus with Grafana, see [Grafana Support for Prometheus](https://prometheus.io/docs/visualization/grafana/) in the Prometheus documentation.
+For information about integrating alerts with notification systems to receive notifications when alerts are triggered, see [Alert Notifications](https://grafana.com/docs/grafana/latest/alerting/old-alerting/notifications/) in the Grafana documentation.

-Provided below are a few examples of some basic graphing and alerting setups that might be useful to have once you have Prometheus and Grafana up and running.
+The following examples show basic graphing and alerting configurations.

-### Example: Create a Throughput Graph
+### To Create a Throughput Graph

 ![Example Throughput Graph](administrator-guide/images/prometheus-grafana-setup-example-throughput-graph.png)